St Patrick’s Catholic Primary School

 How does the school support transition to secondary school?

 Excellent Links with our secondary schools exist.
 Staff from the destination school are made aware of the needs of our pupils and can make adequate arrangements in readiness for the transition of our pupils.
-Children take part in a transition project throughout the Summer Term in preparation for the move to secondary.
+In the Autumn term Year 6 children participate in a self-esteem project led by Young People First.
+Children also take part in a transition project during the Summer Term in preparation for the move to secondary.
 For some children with identified, specific needs it is possible to take part in specially organised additional work.
 This may include extended periods of time in the destination school.
 Our school counsellor is also available to support with transition.

 Should you have any complaints in relation to Inclusion within St Patrick’s Catholic Primary School the school’s complaints procedure should be followed.
 This can be found on our website at www.stpatricks-lspa.com